 The flexibility to remotely monitor an athlete allows the assessor to observe the effects of terrain and distance on an athlete’s running style.
-This provides the assessor with valuable information to understand how fatigue and external conditions affect an athlete’s running style over long distances.
+This provides the assessor with valuable information to understand how fatigue and external conditions affect an athlete’s running style or performance over long distances.

 - Tibial Inclination Angle: The maximum angular deviation reached in the sagittal plane while performing the test.

 - Valgus and Varus Speed: The maximum angular speed per second attained during the eccentric part of the movement.

 - Valgus and Varus Range of Motion: The maximum angular deviation of the shin from the start position in the frontal plane while performing the test.